redplusblue/SlickCV/README.md

 1. React: States, Hooks, hot reloading, react-dom, components, props, nested components, shared states,
 2. Using JS with React to store constants, and run scripts to interact with the DOM.
+- An important lesson I learned about detailed planning before creating components, otherwise you waste more time re-creating things than it would've taken had you planned it out beforehand.

 ### What I did well (I think):